MSIA/mlds400group13/README.md

 **deptinfo:** We set the data type of DEPT column as integer, DEPTDESC as character varying, and the unknow columns as integer.
 And we also imported the data into postgresql.

-**trnsact:** We set the data type of SKU, STORE, REGISTER, TRANNUM, SEQ, QUANTITY, INTERID, and MIC as bigint; SALEDATE as date; STYPE as text, ORGGPRICE, SPRICE, and AMT as numeric; and unknown (last column) as integer type.
+**trnsact:** We set the data type of SKU, STORE, REGISTER, TRANNUM, SEQ, QUANTITY, INTERID, and MIC as bigint; SALEDATE as date; STYPE as text, ORGPRICE, SPRICE, and AMT as numeric; and unknown (last column) as integer type.
 And we also imported the data into postgresql.

 **strinfo:** The data type of STORE, ZIP, and unknown columns are integer, CITY and STATE are character varying.
 We successfully imported the data into postgresql.